crashtest-security/devsecops-example-heroku/README.md

 - Open the CircleCI dashboard: https://circleci.com/dashboard.
 When you get asked for login credentials, log in using your GitHub account.
 This grants CircleCI access permissions to get the code from your repository.
 - Add your GitHub Repository to CircleCI by clicking "Add Projects" in the left menu bar and then on "Set Up Project"
+- Open the newly added project (pipeline) and click on "Project Settings" on the top right
-- Choose "Workflows" in the left menu bar and then click on the little gear symbol next to your project
+- Choose "Environment variables" in the left menu bar
 - Configure the following two environment variables:

     - `HEROKU_APP_NAME` - Enter the name that you previously chose